AdikaNathaniel/Java_Snake_Game/README.md

 * AWT for APIS
 ## How To Install And Run Project
 * Ensure the aforementioned tools are setup
-* Just download the SnakeGame Jframe files
+* Just download the SnakeGame ".txt"  files in this repository and run in your IDE
 * Run it
 * Start playing with the arrows keys.
 * If you lose, just close it and re-run the source code